pauldambra/pauldambra.github.io/_posts/2018-03-30-DRY-considered-harmful.md

 But there is still duplication of the idea that a drink can have ingredients added.
 In fact each drink has almost the same method repeated for each ingredient.
 All to avoid being able to put chocolate sprinkles in tea.

 So the _idea_ that chocolate sprinkles aren't a tea ingredient is implicit in the fact that there's no method for it.
 It isn't represented [once and only once](http://wiki.c2.com/?OnceAndOnlyOnce).
-It just isn't represented

 One option is to accept any ingredient to the method but explicitly refuse ones that shouldn't be added